-In certain instances, employers are obliged to take into account the MTC when calculating the tax to be withheld from employees.
-This is usually carried out using the various payroll systems.
+The employer is obliged to take into account the MTC when calculating the employees' tax to be deducted or withheld from employees when the employer pays the contributions.13 This is usually carried out by using the various payroll systems.
 Taxpayers who have not had their MTC taken into account may submit a tax return to take advantage of the credit, if applicable.